cswuhan/cswuhan.github.io/dairy/MyDairy.md

 # 20231009

 Lately, I've been losing track of myself by constantly playing games and avoiding work and studying.
 It's a shame because I know I should use my time more productively.
 I need to consciously limit the time I spend on games and change my daily routine.
 I plan to wake up early and go to bed early, ideally before 6:00 a.m., so I can shower and read English articles.
 Additionally, I need to stick to my study plans every day.

+“There's no substitute for doing, no substitute for struggling through problems and finding solutions.”
+I should type the codes line by line and practice math to master it.